cyverse-archive/DiscoveryEnvironmentBackend/docker/de-db-loader/README.md

     docker run --rm --link de-db:postgres discoenv/de-db-loader

 When de-db-loader finishes, you should have an intialized instance of the DE database running in the de-db container.

+# Resetting the database

+To reset the database, first kill the existing instance:

+   docker kill de-db

+Then remove the cached container:

+   docker rm de-db

+The you can rerun the de-db and de-db-loader containers as described in the Quickstart.

+# Loading in a custom database tarball

+To load in your own database build, create a database tarball and bind mount it into the de-db-loader container when you run it.
+That is, replace the second docker command from the Quickstart with this:

+   docker run --rm --link de-db:postgres -v /path/to/database.tar.gz:/database.tar.gz discoenv/de-db-loader

+The /path/to/database.tar.gz is the local path to your custom database, while the /database.tar.gz is the path to the tarball in the container.

+# Using a custom facepalm build

+To use your own uberjarred build of facepalm, create the uberjar and bind mount it into the de-db-loader container when you run it.
+That is, replace the second docker command from the Quickstart with this:

+   docker run --rm --link de-db:postgres -v /path/to/facepalm-standalone.jar:/facepalm-standalone.jar discoenv/de-db-loader

+The /path/to/facepalm-standalone.jar is the local path to your facepalm build, while the /facepalm-standalone.tar.gz is the path to the uberjar in the container.

 # More info